airswap/airswap-about/contracts/onchain-peers.md

 # PeerFactory

 Deploys Peer contracts for use in the Swap Protocol.
-[View on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/peer-factory).
+[View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/peer-factory).

 # Create a Peer